How to configure Magento / Magento 2 Filters with Layered Navigation?

-To verify the settings were made correctly, go to your Magento 2 frontend and move the mouse over the category in the top navigation menu.
+To verify the configurations were made correctly, go to Magento 2 frontend and move the mouse over the category in the top navigation menu.
 Being configured correctly, you, as well as users, will see a selection of filterable attributes.

 In case Magento 2 filters are not showing for some reason, check all the settings you made before.
 If you need to remove category filter from the basic layered navigation in Magento 2, see the settings above.